ob-fun-ws18/studienarbeit-amash/README.md

 # AMASH

-Atlasian
-Marketplace
-App
-Statistics (written in)
+Atlassian Marketplace App Statistics (written in) Haskell

-Haskell
+AMASH consists of 3 individual applications which different responsibilities:
+- The Fetcher
+- The Refiner
+- The Webserver

+Further descriptions will be added.